sbarbett/ip_intelligence/README.md

 ip_intelligence
 ======================

-A Python library for the Neustar IP Intelligence API
+A Python library for the Neustar IP Intelligence API.
+See sample.py for example usage.

+You will need a valid IP Intelligence API key in order to use the service.
+See https://ipintelligence.neustar.biz for more information.

+For a full glossary of the different data fields available, go [here](https://ipintelligence.neustar.biz/portal/#documentation).

 Dependencies
 =============